Lawyer Defending Money Laundering

 Structuring has made a huge impact on legal medical marijuana dispensaries in Colorado.
 While dispensaries may be legally operated under Colorado State law, it remains illegal under federal law.
 In response to the fact that this remains a federal violation of law, the vast majority of banks in Colorado refuse to allow dispensaries to open bank accounts at their facilities.
 The result is that dispensaries often accumulate case in excess of $10,000, and are therefore subject to significant scrutiny by the IRS and other government agencies under structuring laws.

-As a medical marijuana dispensary attorney in Denver, Stanley Marks has defended owners and operators of dispensaries who have been accused of money laundering and structuring, and has been able to use and utilize forensic accountants and other experts to assist in tracing the origin of funds or otherwise raising defenses that have assisted in reaching acceptable resolution of these type of cases.
+As a medical marijuana dispensary attorney in Denver, Attorney has defended owners and operators of dispensaries who have been accused of money laundering and structuring, and has been able to use and utilize forensic accountants and other experts to assist in tracing the origin of funds or otherwise raising defenses that have assisted in reaching acceptable resolution of these type of cases.

 Money laundering is a serious offense that is pursued aggressively at both the state and federal levels.
 He has handled cases of this nature in conjunction with cases involving securities, bank, mortgage and other forms of fraud and drug related offenses.